nordszamora/sentiment/README.md

 # FuzzTester
 ### Quick Start
-Install this porject on your local machine and here are following installation steps.
+Install this porject on your local machine and here are following steps.